chrisatbrookes/recipesite/_recipes/recipe1.md

 Sautee the sliced onion in 2 tablespoons vegetable oil, until it looks glistening.
 Add the meat and sauté together, stirring, until all the lumps are broken down and the meat starts to change colour.
 Pour in the wine, add tomatoes, sliced finely, the spices, salt and pepper and the oregano.
 Cover and cook for 20 minutes, stirring from time to time in case it sticks.
 Then mix in the grated cheese and parsley.

 Melt the butter and, away from the heat, gradually add the flour and stir to amalgamate.
 Return to the heat and gradually add the milk and seasoning, stirring continuously.
 Simmer for 9-10 minutes, stirring, until it has thickened considerably.
 Withdraw the pan from the heat, let it stand briefly, then add the cheese and the egg yolks.
 Stir to amalgamate them.
 Do not let the sauce boil after this.
 It should by now be a thick béchamel, to enable it to sit on top of the meat mixture and form a kind of crust.

 To assemble, cover the base of the roasting dish with half of the fried aubergines, then spread half of the meat mixture evenly on top of them and cover neatly with the remaining aubergines.
 Spread the remaining meat and sauce evenly over the top and cover neatly with the béchamel sauce.
 Sprinkle the grated cheese all over the top, and the breadcrumbs.
-Moussaka from Macedonia may contain a layer of thinly sliced round potatoes which have been fried first.
+Moussaka from [Macedonia](https://en.wikipedia.org/wiki/Macedonia)may contain a layer of thinly sliced round potatoes which have been fried first.
 Bake in a pre-heated oven, gas no.4/ 350 grades F/ 180 grades C, for 1 hour, until a golden crust is formed all over the top.
 Let it stand for 5 minutes before serving, in order to be able to cut it more easily.
 To serve, cut into square or oblong-shaped pieces, about 8 cm thick.
 It should be quite dry by then and the pieces should ideally stay intact.

 * Serves: 6
 * Preparation time: 1 hour